-Big in China
+Apple: Big in China

-Tim Cook noted publicly that new devices were being designed with the Chinese audience in mind, and this was arguably most obvious with Apple’s decision to turn its back on Steve Jobs’ dislike of larger phones (which he complained “you can’t get your hand around“) in favor of the 5.5-inch iPhone 6 Plus — which fell into the phablet category popular among Asian smartphone makers.
+The China Mobile deal coincided with a renewed push into China on Apple’s behalf.
+Cook revealed that Apple designed new devices with the Chinese audience in mind.
+This was arguably most obvious with Apple’s decision to start making larger iPhones.
+The company turned its back on Steve Jobs’ dislike of big phones (which the Apple co-founder complained “you can’t get your hand around“).
+Apple released the 5.5-inch iPhone 6 Plus — which fell into the phablet category popular among Asian smartphone buyers — in 2014.